 Great Livermere is a small village and parish in the St Edmundsbury Borough in the County of Suffolk in the East of England.

 It is a small village of around 100 houses and a population of 182 situated approximately 4 miles to the North of Bury St Edmunds, which is the largest town in the borough noted for its historic market town, cathedral, abbey gardens along with its medieval ruined gardens.

-The name 'Livermere' was first recorded in 1402 -1066 making it one of the earliest of all recording to survive.
+The name 'Livermere' was first recorded in 1042 -1066 making it one of the earliest of all recordings to survive.
 'Livermere' means the lake where rushes grew from pre 7th century Olde English 'laefor-mere'.
 Rushes were widely used for domestic situation incuding roofing, flooring and heating.

 The following passage is part of a detailed description of Great Livermere which was published in the East Anglian Daily Times in November 1930 and in many ways it is still accurate in its description of Great Livermere in 2012: